Decision making and governance

 At the very highest level, we have a resident on our Group Board.
 This is to make extra sure that we take the views of our residents into account when making decisions.

-Around 400 residents also volunteer as ‘neighbourhood champions’, which involves them working closely with our local staff to improve the areas they live in.
+Some 400 residents volunteer as ‘neighbourhood champions’, which involves them working closely with our people at a local level to improve the areas they live in.

 We have mystery shoppers too, and our Lesbian, Gay, Bisexual and Trans Resident Forum and adhoc focus groups also give residents the chance to help shape what we do.

 In 2019, we launched our online research panel.
 More than 3,600 residents share their opinions on a range of topics via monthly surveys, and we use this feedback to improve our services.